Go Green One tree

 • You can create your own custom Power BI visual

-Requirements To Create Custom Visual Power BI
+Requirements to Create Custom Visual Power BI

 • A Power BI Pro or PPU (Premium Per User) account